SchulzLab/EpigenomicsTutorial-ISMB2017/docs/Practical2.rst

 * decay: Flag indicating whether TEPIC should be using exponential decay to downweight far away regions while computing gene-TF scores
 * peakFeatures: Flag indicating whether TEPIC should compute features based on peaks, e.g. peak count, peak length, or signal intensity within a peak

-In the scope of the tutorial, you do not have to change any of the parameters.
+In the scope of the tutorial, you do not have to change any of those.
+A full description of all parameters is provided `here <https://github.com/SchulzLab/TEPIC/blob/master/MachineLearningPipelines/DYNAMITE/README.md>`.

 **4.** Run the individual pairwise comparisons for LSK vs B
 ::